 - Tag your course and each piece of content.
 This is very important if you wish to award badges around content, and even more so if you are connecting your Curatr to Learning Locker.

 The online Help Centre is available 24 hours a day to provide guidance and support for some of the most common questions that we get asked.
-But if you’d like us to conduct a quick ‘health check’ of your course before it goes live and offer some feedback we’d be very happy to do so - just let your Success Manager know.
+But if you’d like us to conduct a quick ‘health check’ of your course before it goes live and offer some feedback we’d be very happy to do so - just let your Customer Success Manager know.

-If you’d like us to do more of a ‘deep-dive’ review we offer a range of consultancy services that your Success Manager would be happy to discuss with you.
+If you’d like us to do more of a ‘deep-dive’ review we offer a range of consultancy services that your Customer Success Manager would be happy to discuss with you.